 Enhanced and Standard Networks

-The 2018 Medical Plan options feature an enhanced network of providers that reward you with lower costs for using WVU Medicine facilities.
-A list of those facilities is available on the WVU Medicine Find a Doctor page.
+The 2018 Medical Plan offerings feature an Enhanced network that rewards you with lower out-of-pocket costs for using WVU Medicine facilities.

 Laboratories that are in the enhanced network can be found on the WVU Medicine Healthcare Services page.